 Herb Crusted Tofu with Lemon Mustard Sauce, Boiled Potatoes, and Peas

-Make a wish: In our series “Make a wish“ we develop recipes to make your wishes come true - whether it’s about vegan french toasts or doughnuts.
-If you also have a recipe that we should cook for you, send us a quick mail to hello@zuckerjagdwurst.com.
-Until then, find all your previous wished recipes here.
+Make a wish:__ In our "Make a wish" series, we develop recipes that you have requested from us.
+Whether it's vegan chocolate bonbons, poor knights or vegan mince pies.
+Do you also have a recipe of your choice?
+Then send us an email to hello@zuckerjagdwurst.com.
+Until then, you can find all the recipes you've requested so far here.

 In Germany, there's a very popular frozen fish dish called "gourmet filet à la Bordelaise" – what exactly is that supposed to be?
 This is the question I kept asking myself when I saw the dish appear on your wish list several times (we on and off ask you on Instagram which recipes you'd like to see on our blog).
 And to be honest: I never ate this fish dish myself, so I was a bit lost at first when I tried to make a vegan version of it.
 What helped?
 Doing some research on the internet and recruit friends that actually ate the 'gourmet filet'.